BEKZOD-VALIEV/react_movies/README.md

-# Getting Started with Create React App by Bek
+# Getting Started with Create React App by Bek_coder

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).